SofaPirate/Plaquette/docs/getting_started.rst

     }

-Upload the sketch and you should see the LED blinking as before, with the difference that the blinking speed will now change from blinking very fast (in fast, infinitely fast, with a period of zero seconds!) to very slow (period of 20 seconds).
+Upload the sketch and you should see the LED blinking as before, with the difference that the blinking speed will now change from blinking very fast (in fact, infinitely fast, with a period of zero seconds!) to very slow (period of 20 seconds).

 .. note::